Knowbler for Agents in Zendesk

 Preview Content Health

-Before saving a knowledge article as a draft the agents can click on to check if the draft meets the content health standards.
+Before saving a knowledge article as a draft the agents can click on

 Fig. A snapshot of the Preview Content Health button.